evoldoers/historian/README.md

                   Limit profile to at most S states (default uses at most 5% of memory for DP matrix)

+  -norefine       Disable iterative refinement

 Following alignment, ancestral sequence reconstruction can be performed.

   -ancseq         Predict ancestral sequences (default is to leave them as *'s) -ancprob        Report posterior probabilities for ancestral residues

-MCMC sampling allows for additional accuracy in historical reconstruction.
+For additional accuracy in historical reconstruction, the alignment can be iteratively refined, or MCMC-sampled.
+By default, refinement is enabled and MCMC is disabled.

-  -mcmc           Run MCMC sampler after reconstruction -samples &lt;N&gt;    Number of MCMC iterations per sequence (default 100) -trace &lt;file&gt;   Specify MCMC trace filename
+  -norefine       Disable iterative refinement after initial reconstruction -mcmc           Run MCMC sampler after reconstruction -samples &lt;N&gt;    Number of MCMC iterations per sequence (default 100) -trace &lt;file&gt;   Specify MCMC trace filename